Ben Gottschalk

-Ben Gottschalk (born February 15, 1992) is an American football center who is currently a free agent.
+Ben Gottschalk (born February 15, 1992) is an American former professional football center.
 He played college football at SMU, and subsequently played in the National Football League (NFL) with the Tampa Bay Buccaneers.

 Early life

 Gottschalk is Jewish, and is from Sherman Oaks, Los Angeles, California.
 He has two older brothers, Adam and William.

 He was a three-star Rivals.com and Scout.com prospect out of Notre Dame High School (Sherman Oaks, California), Class of 2010.
 He was ranked as the 94th-best player in California and the 14th-best center in the US by Rivals, was All-CIF Pac-5 Division First-team, was a Serra League Most Valuable Lineman, and was a member of the 2008 GSP Super All-State Underclass Team.
 He also threw the shot put in the 2009 and 2010 seasons.

 College career

 Gottschalk played college football at SMU, playing in 47 games, with 24 starts (starting all the team's games his junior and senior years), on the offensive line He was a member of the 2012 Jewish Sports Review college football All-American team.